Nazariglez/notan/notan/README.md

 Adding `backends` for **iOS** and **Android** is something that will happen eventually because supporting them is a priority.

 The current graphics backend in place for these platforms is using [glow.rs](https://github.com/grovesNL/glow) which allow us to target WebGl2, GL and GL ES easily.
-Adding a [wgpu.rs](https://wgpu.rs/) would be great, but I don't have the knowledge to do that right now.
+Adding [wgpu.rs](https://wgpu.rs/) would be great, but I don't have the knowledge to do that right now.
 Any help with that will be really appreciated.

 ## Performance